ngrx/platform/projects/ngrx.io/content/guide/effects/testing.md

 ### provideMockStore

-Provies a mock test provider of the Store for testing effects that inject State using the RxJS `withLatestFrom` operator.
+Provides a mock test provider of the Store for testing effects that inject State using the RxJS `withLatestFrom` operator.
 The example below shows the `addBookToCollectionSuccess$` effect displaying a different alert depending on the number of books in the collection state.

 <code-example header="collection.effects.ts">
 import { Injectable } from '@angular/core';